Desp0o/techExplore-2025/README.md

 | `test@test.com` | `Pass123!` |

-## 🔹 ფუნქციები
+## 🔹 Features

-### 🗣 ხმოვანი ასისტენტი
+### 🗣 Voice Assistant
-მომხმარებელს შეუძლია:
+The user can:
-- ჩართოს ხმოვანი ასისტენტი.
+- Enable the voice assistant.
-- მიიღოს ხმოვანი ინსტრუქცია მთავარ გვერდზე.
+- Receive voice instructions on the main screen.
-- ეკრანზე ერთხელ დაჭერისას მიიღოს ბალანსის ხმოვანი შეტყობინება.
+- Get a voice notification of their balance with a single tap on the screen.
-- ორჯერ დაჭერისას გადაინაცვლოს ტრანზაქციების ისტორიის გვერდზე.
+- Navigate to the transaction history page with a double tap.
-- ხანგრძლივი დაჭერისას მოისმინოს ბოლო სამი ტრანზაქციის ხმოვანი შეტყობინება.
+- Hear voice notifications of the last three transactions with a long press.

-### 📊 ტრანზაქციების ისტორია
+### 📊 Transaction History
-- ხანგრძლივი დაჭერისას მომხმარებელი მიიღებს ყველა გადახდილი ტრანზაქციის ჯამს.
+- With a long press, the user will hear the total amount of all paid transactions.
-- რამდენჯერაც დაატაპებს, იმდენი ბოლო ტრანზაქციის ჯამის ხმოვანი შეტყობინება.
+- With each tap, the voice assistant will announce the total amount of the most recent transaction.
-- თუ ხმოვანი ასისტენტი გათიშულია, მომხმარებელს შეუძლია აირჩიოს სასურველი ტრანზაქციები და მოახდინოს მათი კალკულაცია.
+- If the voice assistant is disabled, the user can manually select transactions and calculate them.

-### ⚙️ პარამეტრები
+### ⚙️ Settings
-- მომხმარებელს შეუძლია აირჩიოს სასურველი თემა აპლიკაციისთვის.
+- The user can select a preferred theme for the app.
-- აპლიკაცია მოიცავს ხუთ განსხვავებულ თემას ფერადი აღქმის დარღვევის მქონდე ადამიანებისთვის.
+- The app includes five different themes for users with color perception difficulties.
-- შესაძლებელია ხმოვანი ასისტენტის ჩართვა/გამორთვა.
+- The voice assistant can be turned on/off.

-## ⚒ ტექნიკური მხარე
+## ⚒ Technical Details
-- **ენა:** Swift
+- **Language:** Swift
-- **ფრეიმვორკი:** SwiftUI
+- **Framework:** SwiftUI
-- **ედიტორი:** Xcode
+- **Editor:** Xcode
-- **არქიტექტურა:** MVVM
+- **Architecture:** MVVM
-- **ხმოვანი ეფექტები:** AVSpeechSynthesizer
+- **Voice Effects:** AVSpeechSynthesizer